Aarception/Mo-information-security-portfolio/README.md

 How do we minimize liability? ❌️🪫📈

-How do we preserve assurance? 💲🔋📊
+How do we preserve assurance? 💲🔋📊.

-Unfortunately, I have found it challenging to reconstitute the trust of A/15, especially given the resemblance between the After.Dignity and the Before.Consideration.Era playbooks.
+Modeling improvement, STA,MCI. ✔️

-However, as assurance, the J/17 position is permanent.
+If they are to do this, then give very opportunity for improvement and capability-building within that scope.
+They will become such an integral part of TI, the designation will be "institutional competitive advantage asset.'

     I. Detect a possible design anomaly.